cellis/pg-graphql-typeorm/README.md

 ### Todo

-- [ ] Allow configs.
+- [x] Allow configs.
 Loading configs works but haven't decided on to do with the configuration.
 E.g., exclude some tables from generation, or specific columns in a table or even some pattern type stuff.

+Update in version 0.5.0 load config (.ftlrc.js in root project) to decide whether to create relationships for a certain field of a model.

 ### Compatibility